ebubep/droneserver/droneserver/README.md

 - code (allowed only upper case letters, underscore and numbers);
 - image (picture of the medication case).

-This project is exposes a service via REST API that allows clients to communicate with the drones (i.e. **dispatch controller**).
+This project  exposes a service via REST API that allows clients to communicate with the drones (i.e. **dispatch controller**).

 The service allows:
 - registering a drone;